sinatra/sinatra.github.com/configuration.markdown

 Boolean specifying whether exceptions raised from routes and filters should escape the application.
 When disabled, exceptions are rescued and mapped to error handlers which typically set a 5xx status code and render a custom error page.
-Enabling the `:raise_errors` setting causes exceptions to be raised outside of the application where it may be handled by the server handler or Rack middleware, such as [`Rack::ShowExceptions`][se] or [`Rack::MailExceptions`][me].
+Enabling the `:raise_errors` setting causes unhandled exceptions to be raised outside of the application where it may be handled by the server handler or Rack middleware, such as [`Rack::ShowExceptions`][se] or [`Rack::MailExceptions`][me].

 [se]: http://www.rubydoc.info/github/rack/rack/Rack/ShowExceptions
 [me]: https://github.com/rack/rack-contrib/blob/master/lib/rack/contrib/mailexceptions.rb

+The behavior of `:raise_errors` for unhandled errors depends on environment when set to `true`.
+If the environment is `production`, the HTTP response body will contain a generic error message, e.g. `"An unhandled lowlevel error occurred.
+The application logs may have details."` If the environment is not `production`, the HTTP response body will contain the verbose error backtrace.

+In the `test` environment, `raise_errors` is set to `true` by default.

 ### `:lock` - ensure single request concurrency with a mutex lock